gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 to create a session without security.

-Additionally, an SCTP Endpoint acting as responder willing to support only protected associations MUST consider an INIT chunk not containing the DTLS 1.3 Chunk Protected Association parameter or another Protection Solution accepted by own security policy solution as an error, thus it will reply with an ABORT chunk according to what specified in
+Additionally, an SCTP Endpoint acting as responder willing to support only protected associations considers an INIT chunk not containing the DTLS 1.3 Chunk Protected Association parameter or another Protection Solution accepted by own security policy solution as an error, thus it will reply with an ABORT chunk according to what specified in